Ultimate Travel Guide: San José del Cabo, Mexico

 About San José Del Cabo

-San José del Cabo, Mexico is situated at the bottom of the Baja Peninsula where the Pacific Ocean meets the Sea of Cortez.
+San José del Cabo, Mexico is situated at the southernmost tip of the Baja California Peninsula where the Pacific Ocean meets the Sea of Cortez.
 It is divided into two main areas:

 San José del Cabo is located approximately 45 minutes from Cabo San Lucas and approximately 25 minutes from Los Cabos International Airport (SJD).